NginxProxyManager/nginx-proxy-manager/README.md

 ## Project Goal

-I created this project to fill a personal need to provide users with a easy way to accomplish reverse proxying hosts with SSL termination and it had to be so easy that a monkey could do it.
+I created this project to fill a personal need to provide users with an easy way to accomplish reverse proxying hosts with SSL termination and it had to be so easy that a monkey could do it.
 This goal hasn't changed.
 While there might be advanced options they are optional and the project should be as simple as possible so that the barrier for entry here is low.